Rexeh/joystick-diagrams/readme.md

 - Please suggest games you'd think this would be useful for

 ## Installation
-- None required, use the supplied binary in latest release.
-Run joystick-diagram.exe.
+None required, use the supplied binary in latest release.

+1. Edit config.cfg
+2. Run joystick-diagram.exe

 ### From Source
 Want to run from source?
 You'll need Python 3.7+

+## Bugs
+This is an initial release, all of the templates are new and there may be configuration differnces to work out.

+I'm expecting issues with the Virpil templates, as don't have the logical buttons available to me.

 ## Usage
 Please ensure you have **backup of your config**, this should not modify if but I also take no responsibility if you lose all your binds!